solana-foundation/solana-improvement-documents/proposals/XXXX-syscall-for-secp256r1-sigverify.md

 ## Impact

-General outcome would be to enable implementing the on-chain usage of Passkeys and the WebAuthn Standard.
+Would enable the on-chain usage of Passkeys and the WebAuthn Standard.

 By extension this would also enable the creation of account abstractions and forms of Two-Factor Authentication around those keypairs.

 ## Security Considerations

-- Ensure parity of tests and parameters with those found in [SEC2](https://www.secg.org/sec2-v2.pdf) for the secp256r1 curve
+- Ensure parity of test results and parameters with those found in [SEC2](https://www.secg.org/sec2-v2.pdf) for the secp256r1 curve
 - Ensure signature malleability is prevented/accounted for

 ## Backwards Compatibility